micheles/micheles.github.io/_posts/2016-01-10-to-split-or-not-to-split.md

 rounding issues, the effect is small but still it may break all of your tests unless you are very careful.

+3. for event based calculations the sampling of the ruptures *depends on the splitting*: we need to set a seed on each split source to ensure independence from the parallelization details and with different seeds one samples different ruptures.

 Here I want to focus in detail on the second issue and I will give an example where the problem is manifest.
 Consider our hazard demo `AreaSourceClassicalPSHA`.
 This is a case with a single area source.